 At the end of the Professed Program, a seminarian professes Perpetual Vows and is ordained as a transitional deacon.
 After serving as a deacon for about eight months, he is then ordained a priest.

-If you'd like to learn more our formation process, check out our formation infographic.
+If you'd like to learn more about our formation process, check out our formation infographic.